matrixesports/evm-contracts/README.md

 -   Allows users to `craft` new tokens based on a `recipe`.
 -   The recipe defines a list of input tokens, known as ingredients, and a list of output tokens.
 Crafting is then the act of burning the input tokens and minting the output tokens.
 -   Crafting uses ONLY items from Battle Pass contracts and must be whitelisted by all BattlePass for minting rights.
--   Deployed only once for the entire ecosystem:
-    -   `matic`:

 ## Important